andreiskandar/take-home/README.md

   - All code obeys the [Js Doc commenting style](https://jsdoc.app/about-getting-started.html)

 2. Git branching strategies were used
-  - a dev branch was created for
+  - Feature branches were clearly named and branch off of a `dev` branch
+  - The applicant demonstrates a strong understanding of version control

 3. Robust error handling
   - Custom Error classes were made, that were thrown/caught in proper places.